MIGUELANGELCIPRIANO/NODEJS-SEQUELIZE-RESTAPI/README.md

 https://www.postgresql.org/

 3. Use the **npm** package manager to install.
-4. Execute the command from the terminal located in ./NODEJS-SEQUELIZE-RESTAPI.
+4. Execute the command from the terminal located at ./NODEJS-SEQUELIZE-RESTAPI.

 ```shell
 npm i